till213/SkyDolly/manual/en/import-export.md

 [Index](index.md) \| [Import and Export](import-export.md)

 Sky Dolly supports a range of file formats for import and export of *flight* or *aircraft* data into (from) Sky Dolly.
-The import and export modules are implemented as *plugins*, that is they are loaded on demand into memory and unloaded after use.

 ## Supported Formats
 The following file formats are supported: